antoinejulien/Level-US_GRO400_H21/Code/README.md

 ## Communication

 The app is the high-end of the program, it sends commands to the OpenCR platform for the command type and positionning.
+The openCR communicates information about the sensors and the motors.
+Information are encoded and decoded on both end.
+All communication is done by serial port.

+Running the communication with the current code is kind of slow.
+Therefore, we might need to change the way it is done or the way the information is transfered from one device to another.
+For the moment, it is still functional.